Bolt (DC Comics)

-Bolt is a supervillain in the DC Comics Universe.
+Bolt is the name of several unrelated characters appearing in American comic books published by DC Comics.
+Although the characters vary in being both superheroes and supervillains, some versions of the characters are related to one another.

 Publication history

 Bolt first appeared in Blue Devil #6 (November 1984) and was created by Gary Cohn, Dan Mishkin, Paris Cullins, and Ernie Colón.

-Fictional character biography
+Fictional characters biographies

-Larry Bolatinsky
+Lawrence Boltiansky

-Larry Bolatinsky is a special effects artist and assassin.
+Larry Boltiansky is a special effects artist and assassin.
 He designed a special suit that gives him the power to teleport and project energy blasts.
 Now calling himself Bolt, he has faced the superheroes Blue Devil, Captain Atom, and Starman (Will Payton).

-Bolt appears in Suicide Squad #63–66 (March through June 1992) as part of a more villainous version of the Squad propping up the dictatorship in the island of Diabloverde.
-Amanda Waller and her Squad take out him and his colleagues while attempting to remove the dictator.
+Bolt appears in Suicide Squad #63–66 (1992) as part of a more villainous version of the Squad supporting a dictatorship in the island of Diabloverde.
+Amanda Waller and the Squad take out him and his colleagues while attempting to remove the dictator.

 He joins a sub-group of assassins that call themselves the Killer Elite.
 One of their many battles puts them up against the merc team called the Body Doubles.
 Bolt is hospitalized in an off-panel battle.

-He joins the third incarnation of the Suicide Squad and apparently dies on his first mission alongside Killer Frost, Putty, Eliza and Larvanaut.
-He falls through a shaft, breaks his leg and is attacked by killer ants.
-He is seen dead in the hands of Killer Frost.
-He later turns up alive again in the pages of Identity Crisis #1 and is badly injured by two street kids, suffering a punctured lung and two punctured kidneys.
-He has since joined The Society.
-His seemingly miraculous resurrections have been noted by other characters, most notably during his recovery from his gunfire-related injuries.
+He joins the third incarnation of the Suicide Squad and is killed by mutant ants on his first mission.
+Bolt later turns up alive again in the pages of Identity Crisis #1 and is badly injured by two street kids, suffering a punctured lung and two punctured kidneys.
+He has since joined the Society.

-Bolt is member of Luthor, Joker and Cheetah's Injustice League Unlimited and is one of the villains featured in Salvation Run.
+Bolt is a member of Luthor, Joker and Cheetah's Injustice League Unlimited and is one of the villains featured in Salvation Run.
 He is one of the villains sent to retrieve the Get Out of Hell free card from the Secret Six.

-Bolt is later killed by his son Dreadbolt who uses his own suit's teleporting ability to send him into a brick wall.
-He has been identified as one of the deceased entombed below the Hall of Justice.
-He was subsequently revived as a member of the Black Lantern Corps.
+Bolt is killed by his son Dreadbolt, who uses his own suit's teleporting ability to send him into a brick wall.
+During the Blackest Night event, Bolt is temporarily resurrected as a member of the Black Lantern Corps.

+Bolt returns following the "Infinite Frontier" relaunch, where he appears as a member of the Suicide Squad under Peacemaker.
+He is killed by an unstable Talon of the Court of Owls the team was meant to rescue.